xia-lab/MetaboAnalystR/README.md

 To inform us of any bugs or requests, please open a new issue (and @ Zhiqiang-PANG !!) or send an email to #jasmine.chong@mail.mcgill.ca or zhiqiang.pang@mail.mcgill.ca.

 ## MetaboAnalystR History & Updates

+05-01-2020 - Version Update:3.0.1 - update bug fixes for batch effect correction and compatible with web server;

 04-10-2020 - Version Updata:3.0.0 - ultra-fast parameter optimization for peak picking, automated batch effect correction, and improved pathway activity prediction from LC-MS peaks;